 8 P.M.
 ET SUNDAY: Nationally televised on CNN, the first one-hour debate, at WEDU studios in Tampa, will be hosted by CNN anchor Jake Tapper.

-Republican Party of Florida Chairman Blaise Ingoglia released the following statement Tuesday night about President Donald Trump’s first State of the Union address:
+Republican Party of Florida Chairman Blaise Ingoglia issued the following statement Monday afternoon: